andreasorrentino1998/AS-StarUML-Cpp/README.md

 - Correct struct members indentation when docs generation is enabled.
 - Removed an extra space generated after "public:", "protected:", and "private:" strings.
 - Removed the `void` type from class constructors.
+- Return statement generation:
+  - Replaced `null` (syntactically wrong) with `nullptr`.
+  - Generates `return nullptr;` only for pointer types.
+Previously, this statement was generated for all the unrecognized types.

 Changes:
 - Removed the `return void;` statement in methods implementations with a void return type.